Make-UpWorkClub/StudyNotes/en-US/notes/chemistry/cegep4/buffer.md

 > [!abstract] buffering capacity
 > Capacity to resist pH change
 > Increases with concentration of weak acid / base and conjugate base / acid
+> Most efficient when concentration ratio is 1

 ## Examples